 Trump has been a particularly polarizing figure since the moment he stepped onto the political stage.
 And there's no doubt that he has contributed to the increasing corrosiveness that has gripped American politics.

 As a candidate, he urged his supporters to "knock the crap" out of protesters who attended his rallies.
 He called Hillary Clinton, his Democratic rival in last year's election, a "nasty woman" and vowed to throw her in jail if he won, a pledge he has not followed through with.

 To be sure, Trump's presidency has also prompted intense criticism from Democrats, who have excoriated him as incompetent and unqualified.
 Earlier this week, Rep. Brad Sherman, D-Calif., circulated proposed articles of impeachment.

 Rep. Mike Doyle, D-Pa., said all the things that used to bring members together seem to be slipping away, contributing to the gulf between left and right.

 "All the chances to interact with each other outside our suits, and outside floor debate, are few and far between," said Doyle, who manages the Democratic baseball team.

-The annual congressional baseball game, scheduled for Thursday, will go on as planned, lawmakers announced.
+The annual congressional baseball game, scheduled for Thursday, will go on as scheduled, lawmakers announced.

 AP writer Andrew Taylor contributed to this report.